probablyduncan/nopilot/src/content/responses/hotdog-sonnet.md

 ---
+suggested:
     prompt: "🌭 “Write me a Shakespearean sonnet about hot dogs.”"
     input: "Write me a Shakespearean sonnet about hot dogs"
 ---

 🔥🐕 Sure, here's a Shakespearean sonnet about hot dogs.